 Field Test #3

 On March 6, 2013, a local news station included the quiz on their website.
-As with the other polls, site visitors needed to scroll down partway through the article in order to see the quiz.
-The seven poll questions probed (1) how many people have an active concealed handgun license, (2) how many people were denied a concealed handgun license, (3) what percentage of people convicted of a crime held a concealed handgun license, (4) how many firearms are manufactured in the United States, (5) the percentage of robberies that involve a firearm, (6) the percentage of Americans with a gun in their home, and (7) how many intentional deaths occur as a result of firearms.
-The design of the slider and multiple-choice poll versions were identical to the previous studies.
+As with the other quizzes, site visitors needed to scroll down part way through the article in order to see the quiz.
+The seven quiz questions probed (1) how many people have an active concealed handgun license, (2) how many people were denied a concealed handgun license, (3) what percentage of people convicted of a crime held a concealed handgun license, (4) how many firearms are manufactured in the United States, (5) the percentage of robberies that involve a firearm, (6) the percentage of Americans with a gun in their home, and (7) how many intentional deaths occur as a result of firearms.
+The design of the slider and multiple-choice quiz versions were identical to the previous studies.

-Stroud, Natalie Jomini, Scacco, Joshua and Muddiman, Ashley.
+Stroud, Natalie Jomini, Scacco, Joshua, and Muddiman, Ashley.
 (2013, September).
-Online polls vs. quizzes.
+How online quizzes can benefit newsroom websites.
 Center for Media Engagement. https://mediaengagement. org/research/online-polls-and-quizzes